Diabetes and kidney disease

 CONTROL YOUR BLOOD SUGAR LEVEL

-You can also slow kidney damage by controlling your blood sugar levels, which you can do by:
+You can also slow kidney damage by controlling your blood sugar level, which you can do by:

 OTHER WAYS TO PROTECT YOUR KIDNEYS